1Kelv/nextgen-ai-resume-analyser/README.md

    once all dependencies are installed, run streamlit run app.py

-## To auto update github
+## To auto commit on github

 git add app.py
 ## change app.py to any file you update

-git commit -m "Update SHAP visual styling and fix resume parsing"
+git commit -m "Incude the commit message"

 ## change update message to the relevant message
 git push